Create parallel pool on cluster

 arguments in any order as

-Files to attach to pool, specified as a string or cell array of strings.
+Files to attach to pool, specified as a character vector or cell array of character vectors.

 With this argument pair,